Kwong Fat Yuen Hong (廣發源行) – the 150 year old King of Leather

 Left: Yeung Chun-cho; Right: the 4-story mansion of Yeung Lee-cho in Lo Village

-Under the leadership of the second generation of the Yeung family, namely the sons of Yeung Tai-koon – Yeung Yik-cho (楊易初), Yeung Chun-cho (楊晉初), Yeung Lee-cho (楊履初) andYeung Lok-cho (楊樂初), the business of Kwong Fat Yuen Hong took across China with branches and leather factories established in HK, Canton, Shanghai, Tientsin, Shenyang, Hankow, Anhui, Bangkok, Singapore, Phnom Penh and beyond.
+Under the leadership of the second generation of the Yeung family, namely the sons of Yeung Tai-koon – Yeung Yik-cho (楊易初), Yeung Chun-cho (楊晉初), Yeung Lee-cho (楊履初) andYeung Lok-cho (楊樂初), the business of Kwong Fat Yuen Hong took off and expanded across China and Asia in the early 20th century with branches and leather factories established in HK, Canton, Shanghai, Tientsin, Shenyang, Hankow, Anhui, Bangkok, Singapore, Phnom Penh and beyond.

 Yeung Chun-cho started working for his father at an early age and learned all aspects of leather making working at the leather factory after school every day.
 Once he took over, he significantly improved productivity and product quality by upgrading the leather production process through re-ordering process flow, enhancing quality control and diversifying sourcing.
 Soon the leather manufacturing operation in Nanhai expanded from 1 mou to 10 mou and the workforce grew from a few to 300 workers and another factory – Tung Lok Leather Factory (同樂皮廠) was added.
 Yeung Chun-cho himself moved to Hong Kong which handled exports to Southeast Asia and established Kwong Wo Yuen Leather Store (廣和源皮行) in Canton and other branches throughout Southeast Asia while his older brother Yik-cho opened the firm’s market in northern and eastern China and was based out of Shanghai and Tientsin after 1895.
 Yik-cho was also involved with the Shanghai Chamber of Commerce and supported Sun Yat-sen’s revolutionary cause.
 Younger brother Yeung Lee-cho stayed in Nanhai where he built himself two four-story mansions, one of which known as “Gweilauchong” (鬼樓莊) for its Western style architecture that was built in 1929 still stands and is a preserved heritage building.